 Mr. Huerta was named as one of three mediators in the country to be part of the Inaugural Class of Access ADR Mediation Fellows.
 He is a Mediator and Arbitration Chairperson for the American Arbitration Association (AAA) and FINRA.
 Mr. Huerta is a Barrister in the William B. Enright Chapter of the American Inns of Court, College of Trial Advocacy.
 He is a member of the Alternative Dispute Resolution and Labor and Employment Sections of the San Diego County Bar Association and was a long time member of the Dispute Resolution Section of the American Bar Association.

 Mr. Huerta has published several mediation articles explaining the value of mediation.
-Mr. Huerta is also the creator and presenter of the mediation course "Why Mediation Works, and What Works Well at Mediation" approved for MCLE credit by the State Bar of California, as well as new MCLE courses titled "How To Make Mediation Work For You and Your Client," and "What Works Well at Mediation."
+Mr. Huerta is also the creator and presenter of the mediation course "Why Mediation Works, and What Works Well at Mediation" approved for MCLE credit by the State Bar of California, as well as new MCLE courses titled "How To Make Mediation Work For You and Your Client," and "What Works Well in Employment Mediation".

 Contact a business, employment and real estate law mediator at Huerta Mediation to discuss the specifics of your case and your client’s needs.
 Huerta Mediation helps clients find interest-based resolutions to legal disputes throughout San Diego, Orange, Los Angeles, and Imperial counties, including the cities of San Diego, Chula Vista, Irvine, Los Angeles, Vista, El Cajon, Oceanside, Carlsbad, Santa Ana, Fullerton, and Riverside.
 Huerta Mediation also provides mediation services throughout California and around the nation.